Southern Tagalog Arterial Road

-The Southern Tagalog Arterial Road (STAR), (Note: The Southern Tagalog Arterial Road is also known by its alternative names: the Calabarzon Expressway and the Apolinario Mabini Superhighway.) commonly known as the STAR Tollway, and formerly the South Luzon Expressway Extension Project (SLEEP) during its early stages, is a two-to-four-lane 41.9 km controlled-access toll expressway in the province of Batangas in the Philippines.
-It is operated by STAR Infrastructure Development Corporation (STAR – IDC).
-The expressway is signed as E2 of the Philippine expressway network, alongside the South Luzon Expressway and unspecified portions of the Skyway.
-The expressway starts at the interchange with the Pan-Philippine Highway and the South Luzon Expressway in Santo Tomas and runs southward, near Diversion Road, to Batangas City.
+The Southern Tagalog Arterial Road (STAR), commonly known as the STAR Tollway and officially as the Apolinario Mabini Superhighway (AMS), is a two-to-four-lane, 41.9 km controlled-access highway in the province of Batangas in the Philippines.
+It is operated by STAR Infrastructure Development Corporation (STAR–IDC).
+The expressway is part of Expressway 2 (E2) of the Philippine expressway network, alongside the South Luzon Expressway (SLEX) and portions of the Metro Manila Skyway.

+The expressway begins at its boundary marker with SLEX in Santo Tomas, after the LISP Underpass and before the namesake southbound exit and entrance, and runs southward near Diversion Road to Batangas City.
 It passes through the cities and municipalities of Tanauan, Malvar, Lipa, San Jose, and Ibaan.
+The expressway also serves as a gateway to the provinces of Quezon, Camarines Sur, Albay, Sorsogon, Marinduque, Romblon, and Masbate, as well as the Visayas (with the last four accessible via Lucena and Matnog, respectively), through its exits at Santo Tomas, Ibaan, and Batangas/Balagtas.

-The expressway was opened in 2000, with its first segment built between Santo Tomas and Lipa.
-In 2008, it was extended toward Batangas City, and in 2009, the South Luzon Expressway was connected to the STAR Tollway when construction works of the former's Toll Road 3 project reached Sto.
-Tomas Exit, further shortening travel time between Manila and Batangas.
+The expressway opened in 2000, with its first segment between Santo Tomas and Lipa.
+In 2008, it was extended to Batangas City.
+In the second quarter of that year, SLEX was connected to the STAR Tollway when construction of the former's Toll Road 3 project reached the expressway, further reducing travel time between Manila and Batangas.

-With increasing traffic demand in the Batangas City – Bauan area and the Batangas Bay area, proposals to extend the expressway are laid out to decongest the existing routes through those areas.
-Two projects are proposed to extend the expressway to barangay Pinamucan, within Batangas City, and to the municipality of Bauan.
-The STAR Tollway is considered as a separate expressway and is not named alternatively as South Superhighway (SSH) despite being connected with SLEX since 2009.
+With increasing traffic demand in the Batangas City–Bauan area and the Batangas Bay area, proposals have been put forward to extend the expressway and decongest existing routes.
+Two extensions have been proposed: one to Barangay Pinamucan in Batangas City, and another to the municipality of Bauan.
+The STAR Tollway is considered a separate expressway and is not alternatively named the South Superhighway (SSH), despite its connection to SLEX since 2008 and its role as the physical continuation of SLEX toward Batangas.
+It is also one of the four expressways serving as the airplanes' northbound airway of domestic flights leading to Ninoy Aquino International Airport (NAIA) coming from Visayas and Mindanao along with SLEX, Manila–Cavite Expressway (CAVITEX), and Metro Manila Skyway.